thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 Thingsboard rule engine supports basic analysis of incoming telemetry data, for example, threshold crossing.
 The idea behind rule engine is to provide functionality to route data from IoT Devices to different plugins, based on device attributes or the data itself.

-However, most of the real-life use cases also require support of advanced analytics: machine learning, predictive analytics, etc.
+However, most of the real-life use cases also require the support of advanced analytics: machine learning, predictive analytics, etc.

 This tutorial will demonstrate how you can:

- - route telemetry device data from Thingsboard to Kafka topic using built-in plugin.
+ - route telemetry device data from Thingsboard to Kafka topic using the built-in plugin.
  - aggregate data from multiple devices using simple Apache Spark application.
  - push results of the analytics back to Thingsboard for persistence and visualization.